IgnacioGri/Casosdeuso/replit.md

 Preferred communication style: Simple, everyday language.

+## Migration to C# Blazor WebAssembly (Planned)

+The user has approved a plan to migrate the current JavaScript/TypeScript + React + Node.js application to C# + Blazor WebAssembly.
+This migration will modernize the technology stack and leverage the .NET ecosystem advantages.
+See `BLAZOR_MIGRATION_PLAN.md` for detailed migration strategy and timeline.

 ## Recent Changes (Updated: 27/7/2025)

 ✓ Fixed application startup issues when API keys are missing